Ashton Dulin

-Ashton Dulin (born May 15, 1997) is an American football wide receiver and return specialist for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Malone.
+Ashton Dulin (born May 15, 1997) is an American professional football wide receiver and kickoff returner for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Malone Pioneers.

-Early life and high school
+Early life

-Dulin grew up in Reynoldsburg, Ohio and attended Reynoldsburg High School, where he was a member of the football and track teams.
-He was named first-team All-Ohio at Free Safety as a senior.
+Originally born in Elkhart, Indiana, Dulin grew up in Reynoldsburg, Ohio and attended Reynoldsburg High School, where he was a member of the football and track teams.
+He was named first-team All-Ohio at free safety as a senior.
 Dulin committed to play college football and run track at Malone University over an offer from Ashland.

 College career

 Dulin was a four-year starter for the Malone Pioneers.
 He was named first-team All-Great Midwest Athletic Conference (G-MAC) in his junior season after recording 59 receptions for 1,050 yards and 10 touchdowns.
 As a senior, the final season of Malone's football team before it was discontinued, Dulin was again named first-team All-G-MAC and both the conference Offensive and Special Teams Player of the Year after catching 61 passes for 984 yards and 11 touchdowns, rushing for 120 yards and a touchdown on 13 carries and returning 28 kickoffs for 836 yards and three touchdowns.
 He finished his collegiate career with 189 receptions for 3,188 yards and 28 touchdowns while also rushing for 387 yards and three touchdowns on 53 carries.

 In track, Dulin set conference records in the 100 meter, the 110 meter hurdles, the 200 meters, the 400 meter hurdles and the long jump.
 Dulin was named the G-MAC indoor track athlete of the year and a Division II All-American in the 60 meter hurdles as a junior.